tdpsk/flask-miracle-acl/README.md

 [Miracle ACL](https://github.com/kolypto/py-miracle) library for Python to the well-known and widely used [Flask](http://flask.pocoo.org/) framework.

+# Installing

+The flask-miracle-acl library comes as a pure Python package and can be installed using pip:

+`pip install flask-miracle-acl`

+Downloads and manual installation instructions can be found on PyPI: [flask-miracle-acl](https://pypi.python.org/pypi/flask-miracle-acl)

 # Configuration

 In order to actively use the library connector, it needs to be configured.